-Charles Sturt University, through CSU Global, strives to give all students the chance to experience study overseas.
-CSU Global is a unique way to combine your desire to study with seeing the world.
+Charles Sturt University, through Charles Sturt Global, strives to give all students the chance to experience study overseas.
+Charles Sturt Global is a unique way to combine your desire to study with seeing the world.
 When Melissa Gore was studying a Bachelor of Horticulture, she hadn’t considered overseas study as an option.
 However, one email from the uni changed everything.

 “I received an email asking if I had thought about going on international exchange.
 I’ll be honest – my initial reaction was something along the lines of, ‘Pffft, yeah right, not possible’.”

 Melissa didn’t realise the opportunity for international study was open to her.
 She thought student exchange was something only school leavers did, and also doubted if she could fit overseas study into her busy life.

 However, Melissa soon began to think about all the opportunities that would come with studying overseas.

 “I felt that broadening my education through an exchange would give me more of a competitive edge when compared against younger applicants in the job market.
 I find employers look for the best candidates for the position and those that will fit in with the business, but beyond that, they look for employees with something a little extra to add.
 It would give me a chance to build a different perspective into my learning and I would also be exposed to a different style of education.”

 “Another reason was to reduce the length of my degree by a year.
 The earlier I can transition to my next chosen career, the sooner I can be working in an area I’m passionate about.”